darrynten/sage-one-php/README.md

     - [ ] Supplier Transaction Listing
   - [x] Tax Type *

+And any related models not listed, so if ExampleModel has a reference to ExampleCategory but that is not on the list above it too must get processed

 # ==== END OF INITIAL DELIVERY ====

 ## Deliverables